-The Probewell Lab MT-1/WT3 is a portable three-phase meter tester with built-in WiFi technology.
+The Probewell Lab MT-1/WT1 is a portable single-phase meter tester with built-in WiFi technology.

-MT-1/WT3 Overview
+MT-1/WT1 Overview

-The MT-1/WT3 test socket adapter weighs only 6.4 lb which makes it the ideal tool for field testing.
-With the MT-1/WT3, meter technicians can accurately test residential, commercial or industrial electricity meter on site in mere minutes.
+The MT-1/WT1 test socket adapter weighs only 6.4 lb which makes it the ideal tool for field testing.
+With the MT-1/WT1, meter technicians can accurately test residential, commercial or industrial electricity meters on site in mere minutes.

-The MT-1/WT3 can be set to test all three phases simultaneously in one step (Quick Test) or set to test the three phases simultaneously, followed by each element separately (Full Test).
-The MT-1/WT3 provides measurements for active and reactive energy with forward and reverse flow testing capability.
+The MT-1/WT1 can be set to test single-phase meters in one step (Quick Test) or set to test the two phases simultaneously, followed by each element separately (Full Test).
+The MT-1/WT1 provides measurements for active and reactive energy with forward and reverse flow testing capability.

-The MT-1/WT3 has a built-in three-phase phantom load consisting of synthesized 50 A current sources and a three-phase electronic standard with a typical accuracy of $\pm 0.02\%$ and a guaranteed accuracy of $\pm 0.05\%$.
+The MT-1/WT1 has a built-in two-phase phantom load consisting of synthesized 50 A current sources and a two-phase electronic standard with a typical accuracy of $\pm 0.02\%$ and a guaranteed accuracy of $\pm 0.05\%$.
 It comes with a complete calibration report certifying measurement accuracy across its entire operating range.

-The MT-1/WT3 comes with a shock-resistant carrying bag.
+The MT-1/WT1 comes with a shock-resistant carrying bag.
 The bag has individual compartments for the test socket, the pickups, the update cable and the User Guide.
 There is also enough space for small accessories, such as the magnetic adapter for the optical pickup, seals, pliers, etc.

-Optional: A handheld remote is available for the MT-1/WT3.
+Optional: A handheld remote is available for the MT-1/WT1.
 It has a keypad and an LCD display and weighs only 0.6 lb.